cpiod/HellpediaCE/README.md

 If you use Steam, right click on the game in your library > Properties > Local files > Browse.

+For macOS, use the following directory: "(jupiter hell root directory) > JupiterHell.app > Contents > MacOS".

 Otherwise, look where you installed the game!

 ## Step 2: install